Gousto/take-a-lorry-off-the-road/README.md

 2) Spend around 2 hours on this, don't feel you have to rush a solution. **You will not be judged on whether you finish or not**.
 We would much rather you **give us a solution that you are proud of** and feel best displays the type of code you would want to ship into production.
 That said, make sure there is a way to run your app and it does give some sort of output.

-3) Tests are not a hard requirement but are strongly encouraged, if you're not used to testing your code have a go at it anyway.
-It's not that hard to get started with it and we promise it will be a great skill for you to learn.
+3) Tests are not a hard requirement but are strongly encouraged.

 4) Add a Read Me file we'd like you to cover three things.
 - How to run your app